oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.16.2 Packet Identifier

-Same value as the one contained in the corresponding PUBLISH packet.
+The same value as the Packet Identifier in the PUBLISH Packet being acknowledged.

 #### 3.1.16.3 Reason Code